laurentlb/shader-minifier/README.md

 ### Ternary operator

-When both branches of a if+else are only expressions and they end with an assignment to the same variable, the if is changed into a ternary operator.
+When both branches of a if+else are an expression, the if is changed into a ternary operator.
+Additionally, if they end with an assignment to the same variable, the variable is extracted from the ternary operator.

 Input:
 ```glsl